-Champ D’Or.
-If you have lived in Dallas for at least three years, you know all about the Turbeville Road mansion up in Hickory Creek, near Denton.
-It’s a 35,000 square foot, French baroque castle meets Plano McMansion dream chateau.
-This spread has been priced from $72 million to $35 million, and on the market since the day it was completed in 2002, pricing depending on the land tossed into the deal, the market, or the owners’ whim.
-You could open a boutique agency with all the agents who have listed (and marketed!)
-Champ, the latest being Briggs Freeman Sotheby’s Joan Eleazer.
+Champ D’Or has been on the market since the day it was completed in 2002, priced from $72 million to $35 million, depending on the land tossed into the deal, the market, or the owners’ whim.
+You could open a boutique agency with all the agents who have listed (and $$$ marketed!)
+Champ, the latest being Joan who was also, ironically, the first.
 The owners of the property are Alan and Shirley Goldfield, he the cellphone mogul, she the one who re-created Chanel’s Paris boutique in her master closet: it is outfitted with 18K gold doorknobs, a vanity with an antique chair purchased in France, a $30K custom gold chandelier, made in Florence, a custom iron railing modeled after the famed mirrored one in the Chanel store on Rue de Cambon in Paris, and a $10K custom area rug with the brand’s intersecting-C logo.

 “When I built this closet, I tried to think of everything that I would need,” Goldfield told HGTV when they filmed the closet.